Steam-Locomotive/PicoCTF-2014-Write-ups/forensics/snapcat.md

 <img src="cap1.JPG"/>
 and has the trailing characters ``FF D9``
 <img src="cap2.JPG"/>
 Using [this page](http://www.garykessler.net/library/file_sigs.html), we can quickly see that  our block of data is a JPG image.
-To extract it, we simply copy all the data from the ``FF D8`` to the ``FF D9`` into a separate file in HxD, save it, and open it with a image viewer (the image is quite large, so don't worry if you have to scroll for a while).
+To extract it, we simply copy all the data from the ``FF D8`` to the ``FF D9`` into a separate file in HxD, save it, and open it with a image viewer (the image is quite large, so don't worry if you have to scroll for a while when copying).
 When we open it with a image viewer we see:
 <img src="cat1.jpg"/>

 Sweet!
 We can extract files from the disk.img, but we don't quite have our flag yet.
 Looking back at `disk.img` we can see another image file is placed just below the one we copied out.
 Let's extract it too!